 Pulpitis is a condition where the pulp tissue inside a tooth becomes inflamed, often as a result of deep decay, repeated dental procedures, or trauma.
 It is broadly categorised into two types:

 When pulpitis becomes irreversible, root canal treatment may be recommended to remove the affected pulp tissue and preserve the tooth structure.
-If you are concerned about pain during this process, it may help to understand how dentists numb severe tooth pain quickly.
+It is important to note that the suitability of any treatment depends on individual clinical findings during examination.

 Bruxism and Jaw-Related Causes